 Alia Januwalla is a Masters of Public Health student in Health Promotion at the Dalla Lana School of Public Health.
 She joined the Re:Searching for LGBTQ Health Team in May 2015, and has had the opportunity to work on the Postpartum Wellbeing Study.
-She is currently also placed at St. Michael's Hospital, where she is examining gender disparities in newcomer health.
+Alia now works at St. Michael's Hospital for the Team of Implementation, Evaluation, and Sustainability, where she works to promote the uptake of high-evidence research findings into clinical practice.
 Her professional interests include maternal and reproductive health, both within Canada and internationally.

-Iradele Plante joined the Lori's team at Re:Searching for LGBTQ Health in May of 2015.
-She is a MPH student at the Dalla Lana School of Public Health with a specialization in Health Promotion and Sexual Diversity Studies.
+Iradele Plante joined the Lori's team at Re:Searching for LGBTQ Health from May 2015-August 2016.
+She graduated from the MPH program at the Dalla Lana School of Public Health with a specialization in Health Promotion and Sexual Diversity Studies.
 Her love for sexuality and education blossomed during her undergrad, where was taught through some amazing community-based organizations in Montreal such as the ACCM and Head & Hands.
 During that time, she was also privileged to do a semester abroad at the University of Maastricht in the Netherlands, where she learned about how legislation shapes individual, social and cultural perceptions of health and how that impacts health care access.
 She then moved to Akron Ohio to work for the CANAPI where she helped create a rental assistance program for street-involved folks living with HIV/AIDS.
 Aside from bisexual women's health, her other research interests include the role that the internet can have for sexual education and health literacy, which appropriately explains her undying love for YouTube celebrities, podcasts, Twitter and OhJoySexToy.
 Unrelated to the internet and sexual education, Iradele also really loves eating a ton of tacos, hanging out with friends in parks on sunny days, and being loudly opinionated about movies she doesn't even really finish.

 Melissa Marie is a PhD student in the School of Social Work at McMaster University.
 They are proud to have grown up in Newfoundland, but has spent most of their adult life moving around Québec and Nova Scotia, before ending up in Toronto in September of 2012.
 In their doctoral program, Melissa Marie conducts research on social work with other-than-human animals, and has interests in queer and posthumanist theory, and digital scholarship.
 Melissa Marie completed their BSW at Dalhousie University, with a focus on critical social work and community development, and their MSW at Ryerson University, researching animal-assisted interventions and anti-oppressive practice.
 Their work experience has largely been with youth, particularly in the area of social circus programming, in emergency shelters, and in residential mental health programs.
 Melissa Marie joined the Re:Searching for LGBTQ Health team as a placement student in January of 2014, and has been involved ever since.
 In addition to their academic interests, Melissa Marie loves spending time with their two adopted greyhounds, and enjoys playing soccer, film photography, and books.